lbsa71/within-reason/tasks.md

 - Can run on either CPU or CUDA-enabled GPU
 - Scripts will exit with error if CUDA is requested but not available
 - Provides helpful instructions for installing CUDA-enabled PyTorch
+- Models can be cached locally to avoid repeated downloads
+- Generated answers are logged in separate JSON files for analysis